 7. GET A MOBILE-RESPONSIVE THEME

 With well over 50% of viewers looking at websites on a mobile device these days you simply can’t have a website that isn’t mobile responsive.
 If your site is on WordPress (and it should be), then chances are your theme is mobile-responsive.

 Not sure?
 Just look at your site on your phone.
-If it’s not check out the amazing free (and some paid) themes at aThemes.
-That’s who I use for my site.
+If it’s not, check out the amazing free (and some paid) themes at aThemes.
+That’s who I used for my site for many years.